Kia EV9: Taiwan

+The EV9 was launched in Taiwan on 19 June 2024, with two variants: Earth RWD and GT Line e-AWD.

 Europe

 The EV9 was released in Europe in June 2023 and made its debut at the 2023 Goodwood Festival of Speed, with Belgium being the first European country to release specifications.
 For the European market, it is only available with the Long Range powertrain.

+Latin America

+Brazil

+The EV9 was launched in Brazil on 18 February 2025, in the sole unnamed variant using the Long Range AWD powertrain.

 North America

 The EV9 was released in the North American market in October 2023.
 For North America, it is available with either Standard Range RWD (for the entry-level model) and Long Range AWD powertrains.
 For the US, three trim levels are available: Light, Wind, Land and GT Line, whereas in Canada, the Land trim in the Canadian market can be optioned with Premium and GT Line packages.

 In May 2024, EV9 began local assembly at the Kia Manufacturing Georgia (KMMG) plant, as the first Kia battery electric vehicle to be assembled in the United States.